campolloram/my-notes/kubernetes/notes.md

 - A docker container only runs as longs as there is a processs runninig in the container, if there is no process the container dies.

-- The differene betweeen CMD and Entrypoint is that CMD executes the command directly and entrypoint is a command where you specify the parameter when running the docker run command in the CLI
+- The differene betweeen CMD and ENTRYPOINT is that CMD executes the command directly and ENTRYPOINT is a command where you specify the parameter when running the docker run command in the CLI

 e.g.

 CMD -> sleep 5 (sleeps for 5 seconds)

-ENTRPOINT -> sleep (you then need to run the image by specifing the seconds like so... docker run image 10 )
+ENTRYPOINT -> sleep (you then need to run the image by specifing the seconds like so... docker run image 10 )

 In a nutshell ENTRYPOINT appends the parameters and CMD replaces them.